awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 # Quotas for your transit gateways<a name="transit-gateway-quotas"></a>

-Your AWS account has the following service quotas \(previously referred to as *limits*\) related to transit gateways\.
+Your AWS account has the following service quotas \(previously referred to as *quotas*\) related to transit gateways\.
 Unless indicated otherwise, you can [request an increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc) for a quota\.
 For more information about service quotas, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 ## General<a name="general-quota"></a>
 + Number of transit gateways per Region per account: 5
 + Number of transit gateways per VPC: 5

-  This limit cannot be increased\.
+  This quota cannot be increased\.
-+ Number of Transit Gateway CIDR blocks per Transit Gateway: 5.
-This is in relation to [Transit Gateway Connect attachments](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html)
++ Number of transit gateway CIDR blocks per transit gateway: 5

-  This limit cannot be increased\.
+  The transit gateway CIDR blocks are used in the [Transit gateway Connect attachments and Transit Gateway Connect peers](tgw-connect.md) feature\.
+This quota cannot be increased\.

 ## Routing<a name="general-quota"></a>
 + Number of transit gateway route tables per transit gateway: 20
 + Number of routes per transit gateway: 10,000

   For VPC route table quotas, see [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.
-+ Dynamic routes advertised from a virtual router appliance to a Connect peer: 100
++ Dynamic routes advertised from a virtual router appliance to a Transit Gateway Connect peer: 1,000

-  This quota cannot be increased\.
-+ Routes advertised from a Connect peer on a transit gateway to a virtual router appliance: 1,000
++ Routes advertised from a Transit Gateway Connect peer on a transit gateway to a virtual router appliance: 5,000

   Advertised routes come from the route table that's associated with the Connect attachment\.

-  This quota cannot be increased\.
 + Number of static route for a prefix to a single attachment: 1

 ## Transit gateway attachments<a name="attachments-quota"></a>